Extreme Rules (2018)

-The 2018 Extreme Rules was the 10th annual Extreme Rules professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on July 15, 2018, at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+The 2018 Extreme Rules was a professional wrestling event produced by WWE.
+It was the 10th annual Extreme Rules and took place on July 15, 2018, at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
 The concept of Extreme Rules is that the event features various hardcore-based matches.

 The card consisted of 12 matches, including two on the Kickoff pre-show.
 Only three matches, including one pre-show match, were contested under a hardcore stipulation.
 In the main event, Dolph Ziggler retained Raw's Intercontinental Championship by defeating Seth Rollins 5–4 in an Iron Man match that went into sudden death overtime.
 This was the first time that an Intercontinental Championship match was the main event of a WWE pay-per-view since Backlash in April 2001.
 In the penultimate match, AJ Styles retained SmackDown's WWE Championship against Rusev.
-On the undercard, Alexa Bliss retained the Raw Women's Championship against Nia Jax in an Extreme Rules match, Bobby Lashley defeated Roman Reigns, and Shinsuke Nakamura defeated Jeff Hardy to win SmackDown's United States Championship.
+In other prominent matches, Alexa Bliss retained the Raw Women's Championship against Nia Jax in an Extreme Rules match, Bobby Lashley defeated Roman Reigns, and Shinsuke Nakamura defeated Jeff Hardy to win SmackDown's United States Championship.

 Production

 Background

-Extreme Rules is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2009.
-The concept of the show is that the event features various matches that are contested under hardcore rules and generally features one Extreme Rules match.
+Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
-The 2018 Extreme Rules event was the 10th event under the Extreme Rules chronology.
-While the 2017 event was held exclusively for wrestlers from the Raw brand, the 2018 event featured wrestlers from both Raw and SmackDown, as after WrestleMania 34 in April, WWE discontinued brand-exclusive pay-per-views.
+Announced on March 27, 2018, the 2018 Extreme Rules event was the 10th Extreme Rules.
+While the 2017 event was held exclusively for wrestlers from the Raw brand division, the 2018 event featured wrestlers from both Raw and SmackDown, as after WrestleMania 34 in April, WWE discontinued brand-exclusive pay-per-views (PPV).
 It took place on July 15, 2018, at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+In addition to airing on traditional PPV, the event was livestreamed on the WWE Network.
+Tickets went on sale on April 13 through Ticketmaster.

 Storylines

-The card consisted of twelve matches, including two on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the Raw and SmackDown brands.
-Storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.
+The event comprised 12 matches, including two on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.